mvolkmann/blog/src/dart.md

 ### Isolates

-All Dart code runs in an `Isolate` which is a class defined by the `dart:isolate` library.
+All Dart code runs in an "isolate" which is described by the `Isolate` class defined by the `dart:isolate` library.
+The `main` function of a Dart program and everything it invokes runs in the main isolate which is provided by Dart.

+Additional isolates can be created to run code in new threads.
+This is useful for computationally intensive tasks.

 Each isolate is executed in a single thread and has its own memory and event loop.